thefifthgroup/thefifthgroup/README.md

+## Welcome!

-- 👋 Hi, we are students of TUP Manila BSIT-NS-3B SY2223, Group 5 in our Introduction in Game Development course
+- 👋 Hi, we are students of TUP Manila BSIT-NS-3B SY2223, Group 5 in our course - Introduction to Game Development